Burtony3/MatlabDynamicsGraphingToolbox/README.md

 More detailed help on any of these functions can be found by typing `help functionName` into the MATLAB Command Window

+## Installation

+By running the `MatlabDynamicsPlottingToolbox.mltbx`, it will install the functions above as a Toolbox in MATLAB and make it available in any `.m` file.

 ## Function Examples